 - Although some Christians have believed that military service is wrong, John the Baptist merely exhorted soldiers to be honest and humane (Luke 3:14), and Peter, when he took the gospel to the centurion Cornelius, who became the first gentile convert, refrained from condemning his profession (Acts 10).

 Exactly what forms of interaction with the world are illegitimate?
 We draw our rule of separation from Psalm 1:1, which offers three vignettes comparing two men, one who receives the blessing of God and another who forfeits His blessing.
 The difference between them lies in their response to the world.
-The one who is blessed turns away from it.
-The other is pliable to it and, by degrees, comes under its complete control.
+The first turns away from it.
+The second is pliable to it and, by degrees, comes under its complete control.
 At first, while conducting his own business, he happens to meet the ungodly on the road.
 Attracted to their company, he travels beside them and listens to their conversation.
 Later, he seeks them out in public places and lingers in their presence.
 Finally, he follows them into their homes, sits down, and joins in their scornful way of thinking and speaking.
-His downfall is the result of engaging the world under circumstances that allow the world to affect his thinking.
+His downfall is the result of engaging the world under circumstances allowing the world to affect his thinking.
 We conclude that a believer should shun any practice that would make him receptive to worldly influence.

 The primary rule